chadian/sticksnglue/content/blog/2016-02-09-phantomjs-1-9-and-keyboardevent.md

 // in code, single implementation for phantom or browser var event = window.KeyboardEvent('keypress');</pre>

-This could be pretty dangerous depending on your use case, but at least it&#8217;s isolated to your test.
-I wasn&#8217;t sure what other method to use, but if you have one I would love to hear it in the comments.
-Also, Phantom 2.x should fix this, but it wasn&#8217;t an option in this case.
+This could be pretty dangerous depending on your use case, but at least it's isolated to your test.
+I wasn't sure what other method to use, but if you have one I would love to hear it in the comments.
+Also, Phantom 2.x should fix this, but it wasn't an option in this case.